EdDataScienceEES/tutorial-Stead-James/index.md

 | left_join | All rows from the first dataset, matched with the second | Preserving all ids from occurences
 | right_join | All rows from the second dataset, matched with the first | Preserving all ids from spatial_data

-Come back to this table after you've worked through the examples.

 ### full_join
-full_join completely joins both datasets together by corresponding ids
+The full_join() function merges two datasets by including all rows, even if some IDs don’t have a match.
+Unmatched rows will have NA in columns from the other dataset.

     full_data <- full_join(occurences, spatial_data,
                          by = c("sample_id" = "id"))

-This joins all our data together by sample_id for occurrences and id for spatial_data, if theres any that don't have a match in either data sheet they will still be included and the columns from the other data will return NA.

-### Exploring differences between datasets

-Look at the number of observation in the three objects we have 231171 in occurences, 23742 in spatial_data.

-Each sample_id in occurrences has multiple species recordings, while spatial_data contains one entry per id.
-This explains the differing observation counts.
+- Observations in Datasets:
+   - occurences: 231,171 observations
+   -  spatial_data: 23,742 observations

+The differing observation counts occur because:

+- occurences: Each sample_id can appear multiple times (one for each species recorded).
+- spatial_data: Each id is unique (one row per location).

 So lets find the number of unique sample_ids we have:

     length(unique(occurences$sample_id))

-this gives us a value of 22760, slightly less than the 23740 observations seen in spatial_data.
-This means that there are definitely ids which are unique to spatial_data, however there might still be ids which are unique to occurences.
+this gives us a value of 22,760, fewer than the 23,742 observations in spatial_data, confirming that there must be some IDs that exist in spatial_data but not in occurences.

-Next look at the number of variables, theres 7 in occurences and 13 in spatial_data.
-In full_data there's 19 this is because the two datasheets have been added together while the id and sample_id columnms have been merged into one - hence 19.
+**Why Does full_data Have 19 Columns?**
+- occurences: 7 columns
+- spatial_data: 13 columns
+- full_data: 19 columns, after joining, specified columns (ie sample_id and id) are merged into one.

 ### Inner_join